aimandannn/formy-project-selenium-automation/README.md

 iv.
 Web Browser: Chrome, Firefox, or Edge.

 v.
 WebDriver: The appropriate WebDriver executable for your browser (e.g., chromedriver.exe).
-You can include a note on how Selenium Manager now handles this automatically in newer versions.